o3de/o3de.org/content/docs/tools-ui/component-library/uidev-checkbox-component.md

 Set up and control checkboxes in Qt Designer or in code.

-Note that to set the "partially checked" state in tri\-state checkboxes, you must use code.
+Note that to set the "partially checked" state in tri-state checkboxes, you must use code.

  **Example**